J-zin/SNUH/README.md

 python main.py ng64 data/ng20.tfidf.mat --train --cuda
 ```

-To reproduce the results reported in the paper, please refer to the `run.sh` for detailed running comments.
+To reproduce the results reported in the paper, please refer to the `run.sh` for detailed running commands.

 ## Acknowledgement